crytic/etheno/README.md

 * `--balance` or `-b` sets the default balance (in Ether) to seed to each Ganache account (default is 100.0)
 * `--gas-price` or `-c` sets the default gas price for Ganache (default is 20000000000)

+### Differential Testing

+Whenever two or more clients are run within Etheno, the differential testing plugin will automatically be loaded.
+This plugin checks for a variety of different discrepancies between the clients, such as gas usage differences.
+A report is printed when Etheno exits.

+This plugin can be disabled with the `--no-differential-testing` option.

 ### Manticore Client

 Manticore—which, by itself, does not implemnent a JSON RPC interface—can be run as an Etheno client, synchronizing its accounts with Etheno’s master client and symbolically executing all transactions sent to Etheno.